Grants for Aboriginal Community Controlled Organisations

 - Karadi Aboriginal Corporation, based in Tasmania, received $40,950.

-How the grants help
+How the grants helped

 Domestic and family violence